purplacid/F25-NuclearICTeam7/README.md

 ### 1. Environmental Challenges and Route Planning

-Transport will take place **year-round across 4 provinces**, so several environmental factors could impact the safe travel of trucks carrying nuclear material such as.
+Transport will take place **year-round across 4 provinces**, Ontario, Manitoba, Quebec, and New Brunswick, so several environmental factors could impact the safe travel of trucks carrying nuclear material such as:

 - A **forest fire** in southeastern Manitoba, causing debris, smoke, and obstacles
 - **Flooding** in Northern Ontario, affecting the Trans-Canada Highway (often the only option)